stutitrivedi/Histogram-Equalization/README.md

 This project demonstrates a custom implementation of histogram equalization, a widely used image processing technique that enhances the global contrast of grayscale images.
 The goal is to redistribute pixel intensity values to better utilize the available range, making details more visible in under- or over-exposed images.

 Problem Statement:

 Low-contrast images often have a narrow range of intensity values, making important features hard to distinguish.
 Histogram equalization enhances image contrast by flattening and spreading out the most frequent intensity values, improving the visibility of fine details.

 Solution Overview:

--A Python function w
-ritten from scratch using NumPy to perform histogram equalization.
+-A Python function written from scratch using NumPy to perform histogram equalization.

 -A test image to demonstrate the effects.